 These clauses can provide you with greater flexibility as a tenant.
 However, there may be fees involved for exercising any of them, so it’s important to read any associated fine print.

 If there is, it will outline how the premises can be used.
 It’s in your best interests for this clause to be as broad as possible.
 That will give you maximum flexibility if your business circumstances change over time.

 Are you required to get permits, registrations or other licenses to lease the property?
 If so, it’s important that you understand these requirements and any associated fees.

 Do you understand all the terms used in the lease?
 If you’re in doubt about anything, seek independent legal advice before you sign the lease agreement.
 Commercial leases are full of jargon and fine print that may trip you up down the road.

 Have you negotiated the best deal possible and tenant-friendly lease terms?

 The commercial leasing market is highly competitive, and landlords are always eager to secure high-quality tenants.
 Your potential negotiating power increases further in markets where there are high vacancy levels.
 It’s wise to engage a professional, like a commercial tenant advisor, who fully understands local market conditions and the intricacies of commercial lease agreements to negotiate on your behalf.

 Speak to the commercial leasing experts

 At Tenant CS, we represent tenants, not landlords.
 With our help, you’ll sleep well knowing that you’ve explored all of the market alternatives, negotiated the best commercial lease terms possible and pursued the right option for your business.

-This commercial leasing checklist is a great start, but an initial conversation to find out how a tenant representative can help you save time and money is also quick and free!
+This commercial leasing checklist is a great start, but an initial conversation to find out how a tenant advisor can help you save time and money is also quick and free!
 So, contact the team at Tenant CS today.